partykit/partykit/apps/blog/src/content/blog/partyserver-class-api.md

 To reflect this, we made the following names in our TypeScript types:

 - `PartyKitRoom` is now `Party`, and refers to a single server instance (in other words, Durable Object)
-- `PartyServer` refers to the instance code definition of the server (in other words, Durable Object)
+- `Party.Server` refers to the instance code definition of the server (in other words, Durable Object)
-- `PartyWorker` refers to the static code definition of the server which runs in a separate worker before connecting to the Party.
+- `Party.Worker` refers to the static code definition of the server which runs in a separate worker before connecting to the Party.
-- `PartyKit*`-prefixed types are now shortened to `Party*` by dropping the "Kit".
+- `PartyKit*`-prefixed types are now shortened to `Party.*` by dropping the "Kit".
 It's cleaner.
 - `room.parties` ➡️ `party.context.parties` — Represents the taxonomy and relationship between parties more clearly.

 The old names are deprecated, but will continue to work.
 The deprecated names are decorated with JSDoc `@deprecated` pragmas, so it's easier to find the types that needs to be renamed.

 ## Full code example

-You can see a full `PartyServer` example implementation in the [partykit GitHub repository](https://github.com/partykit/partykit/blob/main/examples/class/src/server.ts).
+You can see a full `Party.Server` example implementation in the [partykit GitHub repository](https://github.com/partykit/partykit/blob/main/examples/class/src/server.ts).

 We also have a [Next.js template](https://github.com/partykit/partykit-nextjs-chat-template) that demonstrates how to build a fully featured chatroom (with an AI participant!).